 The primary objective of planning is to ensure that customers are able to receive a sufficient and reliable supply of electricity now and into the future.
 ActewAGL's planning standards are set to ensure that peak demand can be met with an appropriate level of backup should a credible contingency event occur.
+A credible contingency event is the loss of a single network element, which occurs sufficiently frequently, and has such consequences, as to justify the NSP to take prudent precautions to mitigate.
+This is commonly referred to as an N-1 event.
 Typically there is a high level of redundancy applied to electricity networks.
 This reflects the implications of network service failures, noting that communities and businesses have a low tolerance to electricity supply interruptions.